BiocPy/rds2py/README.md

 # rds2py

-Parse and construct Python representations for datasets stored in RDS files. `rds2py` supports a few base classes from R and Bioconductor's `SummarizedExperiment` and `SingleCellExperiment` S4 classes. **_This is possible because of [Aaron's rds2cpp library](https://github.com/LTLA/rds2cpp)._**
+Parse and construct Python representations for datasets stored in RDS files. `rds2py` supports various base classes from R, and Bioconductor's `SummarizedExperiment` and `SingleCellExperiment` S4 classes. ***For more details, check out [rds2cpp library](https://github.com/LTLA/rds2cpp).***

-The package uses memory views (except for strings) to access the same memory from C++ in Python (through Cython of course).
-This is especially useful for large datasets so we don't make multiple copies of data.
+> **Important Version Notice**
+>
+> Version 0.5.0 brings major changes to the package:
+> - Complete overhaul of the codebase using pybind11
+> - Streamlined readers for R data types
+> - Updated API for all classes and methods
+>
+> Please refer to the [documentation](https://biocpy.github.io/rds2py/) for the latest usage guidelines.
+Previous versions may have incompatible APIs.

+The package provides:

+- Efficient parsing of RDS files with *minimal* memory overhead
+- Support for R's basic data types and complex S4 objects
+  - Vectors (numeric, character, logical)
+  - Factors
+  - Data frames
+  - Matrices (dense and sparse)
+  - Run-length encoded vectors (Rle)
+- Conversion to appropriate Python/NumPy/SciPy data structures
+  - dgCMatrix (sparse column matrix)
+  - dgRMatrix (sparse row matrix)
+  - dgTMatrix (sparse triplet matrix)
+- Preservation of metadata and attributes from R objects
+- Integration with BiocPy ecosystem for Bioconductor classes
+  - SummarizedExperiment
+  - RangedSummarizedExperiment
+  - SingleCellExperiment
+  - GenomicRanges
+  - MultiAssayExperiment

-## Install
+## Installation

 Package is published to [PyPI](https://pypi.org/project/rds2py/)